Kislovskiy/talks/2023_PyData_Berlin/README.md

 **The bumps in the road: A retrospective on my data visualisation mistakes**

-## Slide 1 - 2
+## Slide 1
-Hi, I am Artem Kislovskiy a software engineer at day and pysicist at night.
+Hi, I am Artem Kislovskiy a software engineer at day and physicist at night.
-Past 8 years I've been working on data visualisation projects in different domains, starting from Computational Fluid Dynamics, to Buisness Analytics.
+Past 8 years I've been working on data visualisation projects in different domains, starting from Computational Fluid Dynamics, to Business Analytics.

+## Slide 2
-When I first started a datavisualisation project I was very excited, and thought that it would be a piece of cake.
+When I first started a data visualisation project I was very excited, and thought that it would be a piece of cake.
 As you may deduce from the title of my talk, it was not the case.
 The bumps in the road were many, and the journey was turbulent.

 ## Slide 3
 When I look back at my journey, I see that I didn't know the rules for better data visualisations.
 I spent too much time on the wrong things, and I didn't have a clear vision of what I was trying to achieve.
-I was completelly lost in how to use version control for my plotting code, which ended up in a mess of notebooks and scripts.
+I was completely lost in how to use version control for my plotting code, which ended up in a mess of notebooks and scripts.
 I was sure that visualisations are unbreakable, and I didn't have a backup plan.
 I made a mistake of not setting up monitoring, and I didn't discovered the problem until it was too late.
 But I've learned a lot, and I want to share my experience with you.

 ## Slide 4
-I am very easy to inspire, and when someone talks about data exploration it's hard for me to resist.
+I am very easy to inspire, and when someone talks about data visualisation it's hard for me to resist.
 I want to start coding right away.
-I draw coloreful images in my head, and I want to see them on the screen.
+I draw colourful images in my head, and I want to see them on the screen.
 I can spend hours on prettifying the plot and making it look nice.
 However, I've learned that it's not the best way to start a data visualisation project.
-Often, people have completelly different expectations of what the visualisation should look like.
+Often, people have completely different expectations of what the visualisation should look like.
 Maybe they even don't need a visualisation at all.
 In some cases they need an interactive dashboard, in other cases they need a report, and in some cases they need to learn something from the data.
 I love matplotlib, most of the graphs I've made for this presentation were made with it, but it's not the best tool for every job.